 2. Almost all beaches in the area are rocky, so plan accordingly

 The entire coastline of Croatia is very rocky, so don’t forget your reef walkers.
 Some beaches have pebble sized stones but other areas have small boulders, making it uncomfortable to lay out and suntan or get into the water.
-Most people either buy a foldable cushion, which are sold in most shops or bring a rolled camping mat along.
+Most people either buy a foldable cushion, which are sold in most shops or bring a rolled camping or yoga mat along.
 Every beach is covered with lounge chairs for rent, but if you spend 40 or 50 kuna per day to rent a chair, it can really add up.
 I roughed it and it wasn’t horrible, but after one week of lying on the rocks, you can definitely feel it.

 3. Bring along cash in Croatian kunas

 Although Croatia has been part of the EU since 2013, they are not part of the Eurozone.
 Most places don’t accept euros and many places are cash only, even in the touristic center.
 If you bring along cash in another currency, you will always get the best exchange rate if you go directly to a bank (expect a line).

 4. Arrive early and bring some snacks onto the ferry

 There are just a few ferry companies which transport passengers and luggage throughout the region and you can purchase tickets online or onsite.
 Some of the main stops include, Dubrovnik, Split, Hvar, Bol, and Korčula.

 Both of these companies only depart once per day, so they do fill up during high season.
 Even though the ferries are often late and take quite a while for disembarkation, I do recommend getting to the pier at least 15 minutes early as there will be a long line to board.
 And lastly, bring your own food and drinks if you want to be more comfortable.
 There is a small bar onboard which offers soda, water, alcohol and coffee as well as chips to snack on if you forget to bring something along.

 5. Start your day at the beach early or stay until late